Sources for Charity, NGO, and Political Campaign Group Archives

 Database of Archives of Non-Governmental Organisations (DANGO)

-DANGO provides an online database of post-1945 UK NGO and charity archives collections held in libraries, archives and other institutions accross the UK.
+DANGO provides an online database of post-1945 UK NGO and charity archives collections held in libraries, archives and other institutions across the UK.
 The database is fully searchable by name, keywords, date, and related organisations.

 The National Archives' ARCHON directory is a searchable listing of record repositories in the United Kingdom.
 ARCHON can be used to locate details about the in-house archives services of some larger NGOs and Charities, such as Oxfam and the Red Cross.